 Mount Robson Provincial Park (33 km)

 Mount Robson Provincial Park is just outside of Jasper, but if you don’t want to stay here be sure to admire the stunning mountain ranges as you drive through.
-Driving through here on the train across Canada was incredible!
+Going through here on the train across Canada was incredible!
 Shortly after Mount Robson, you’ll enter Alberta.

 Jasper National Park (26 km)